Scissor lift safety rules

 It is understood that by creating a risk assessment and controlling the risk, sites will become a safer space for all workforces in the UK.
 One way of reducing the risk is using personal protective equipment (PPE), which is mandatory foWr all live sites across the UK.
 Helmets, harnesses, and safety gloves are essential for protecting your workforce, ensuring that all personnel wear appropriate PPE can significantly reduce the risk of injuries.

-Ensure training and competence
+Ensure training and competence.

 A checklist being completed to ensure scissor lift safety during use